pfbrowning/ng-radio/README.md

   * Improve test coverage
   * Find a better alternative to the mat spinner button package
 * Bugs
+  * Silent refresh failures
   * When you go from a station with an image to a station with no image, the image of the former is still displayed in the toolbar
   * Duplicate "Now Playing" toaster notifications
 * Features
-  * Radio-Proxy "Keep Alive" ping every 15 minutes while actively streaming audio
+  * Radio-Proxy "Keep Alive" ping every 15 minutes while actively streaming audio in order to keep the Heroku app from sleeping
   * Show loading indicator for images
   * Non-logged-in experience: Require login only for favorites
   * Browser-based audio recording